What is family reunification?

-If you are granted a declaration of refugee status or subsidiary protection you may apply, within 12 months of receiving that declaration, to the Minister of Justice and Equality (i.e. the Minister) for permission for certain members of your family to either enter and reside in Ireland with you, or if they are already in Ireland, to reside and remain with you here.
+If you are granted a declaration of refugee status or subsidiary protection you may apply, within 12 months of receiving that declaration, to the Minister for Justice for permission for certain members of your family to either enter and reside in Ireland with you, or if they are already in Ireland, to reside and remain with you here.

 Following an investigation and decision by the Minister, a family member shall then be given permission to reside in Ireland for a specified period of not less than 1 year, and in the case of renewal, of not less than 2 years.

 Who is defined as a family member for the purposes of family reunification?